MaWe88/CYD-External-Display-for-Bitaxe/README.md

    - **Bitaxe URL**: The IP address of your Bitaxe device (e.g., `192.168.1.100`).
    - **Display Rotation (0-3)**: Standard is Rotation 2.
 Only change if your display looks scrambled or you want to place your display differently (e.g., 2 for USB right, 0 for USB left).
    - **Powersaving**: Choose if you want your Display to turn off after some time (never is standard)
    - **Status Led**: Choose if you want to turn it off or leave it on.
+If on -> Coin Price up green / Coin Price down red
    - **Price Data and Blk/Yr***: Choose from BTC, BCH, DGB, XEC, NMC, PPC or LCC
    - **Combined Hashrate**: Option for displaying your total Mining Power
    - **Notifications**: Option to Turn on Notifications.
 Download the NTFY App from Google Play Store or App Store.
 Create a Topic (Choose a non guessable name) in NTFY and enter the Topic to the provided Field in Wifimanager